• The University of Western Australia (M364), 35 Stirling Highway,

 She is passionate about new and innovative ways of teaching and learning and devloping the graduate attributes needed to be succesful in a social work career.
 Julie's teaching approach very much embraces, Brené Brown's view that what you know matters but who you are matters more.
 Self awareness and the skills to lead self and others are essential to thrive at work and in life.

-Delivering workshops to build courage, coneection and resilience and improve the student experience across the School of Allied Health have been introduced by Julie and all SAH staff will be Dare to Lead™ trained by mid 2021.
-Some cross dicipline research intiatives have been established to investigate impact and track the pathway of integration as this whole of school approach progresses.
+Workshops to build courage, connection and resilience and improve the student experience across the School of Health and Clinical Sciences have been introduced by Julie and all SHCS staff have the opportunity to be Dare to Lead™ trained.

 Expertise related to UN Sustainable Development Goals